eduNEXT/drydock/README.rst

     .. note::

-        `DRYDOCK_MIGRATE_FROM` set 13 for Maple and 14 for Nutmeg
+        Set `DRYDOCK_MIGRATE_FROM` to 13 for migrating from **Maple** or 14 for migrating from **Nutmeg**.

     .. note::

         About inicialization jobs:

-        Starting with DryDock version 16.x.x, a mechanism was introduced that automates the inclusion and execution of initialization jobs for both Tutor and plugins, ensuring the correct order of execution.
+        Starting with DryDock version 16.4.0, a mechanism was introduced that automates the inclusion and execution of initialization jobs for both Tutor and plugins, ensuring the correct order of execution.
         This approach eliminates the need to manually define such initialization jobs.
 Now, jobs are automatically generated, covering both Tutor jobs and those involving plugins installed on the system.